hebiscus/wheres-dino/README.md

 # Where's Dino

-Where's Waldo type of game where players have to spot 4 characters.
-Built with React / Scss / Firebase.
+Where's Waldo type of game where players have to spot 4 characters. <br>
 Players' scores are saved in Firebase.
 Top 10 best scores are displayed at the end of the game.

 Specific technologies used: **React, Firebase, Sass/Scss, Styled Components library**